 This web page shows only a small excerpt of our Savigny research.
-Another 128 words (9 lines of text) covering the year 1726 is included under the topic Early Savigny History in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) covering the year 1726 is included under the topic Early Savigny History in all our PDF Extended History products and printed products wherever possible.

 More information is included under the topic Early Savigny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Savigny family

 Some of the first settlers of this family name or some of its variants were: Elizabeth Savigny, who came to Philadelphia in 1774; George and John Savigny, who were both recorded in the census of Ontario of 1871; as well as N. Savigny, who arrived in Quebec in 1885..